yabadi/2017/B_PCHR/01_projectscope.md

 ## Spring 2017 Sana PCHR project requirements
 ### Mandatory requirements
 - Improve dissemination of Sana PCHR platform
-  1)	Evaluation of current website (Sana PCHR), including usability, strengths, and challenges (Krysla)
+  1)	Evaluation of current website (Sana PCHR), including usability, strengths, and challenges (Neha)
-  2)	Development of a website roadmap based on user input (Krysla)
+  2)	Development of a website roadmap based on user input (Neha)

 - Retrospective data analytics on existing pilot data to enable evidence-based actionable interventions
   1)	Given existing data model, brainstorm what additional data should be collected in the future to better meet the needs of stakeholders by addressing questions such as (Maia):